grpc-ecosystem/awesome-grpc/readme.md

 - [Go Microservices Example](https://github.com/harlow/go-micro-services) - HTTP up front, Protobufs in the rear
 - [Streaming RPC's using gRPC](https://github.com/ridha/grpc-streaming-demo) - A quick demo of bi-directional streaming RPC's using grpc, Go and Python
 - [gRPC Java Demos](https://github.com/saturnism/grpc-java-demos) - A collection of Java gRPC examples
-- [gRPC/OpenCensus Demo](https://github.com/rakyll/opencensus-grpc-demo) - Export metrics and traces from gRPC servers and clients using Java, Go and Prometheus.
+- [gRPC/OpenCensus Demo](https://github.com/rakyll/opencensus-grpc-demo) - Export metrics and traces from gRPC servers and clients using Java, Go and Prometheus

 <a name="res-misc"></a>
 ### Miscellaneous